-Pull the lever up.
+Hold the center of the lever and pull it up.
 Then slide the seat to the desired position with slight body pressure and release the lever.

 2. SEATBACK ANGLE ADJUSTING LEVER

 Lean forward and pull the lever up.
 Then lean back to the desired angle and release the lever.